microsoft/semantic-kernel/docs/decisions/0024-planner-telemetry-enhancement.md

 s_completionTokenCounter.Add(completionTokens, in tags);
 ```

+> Note that we do not consider services that do not return token usage.
+Currently only OpenAI & Azure OpenAI services return token usage information.

 ## To optionally allow the kernel to send sensitive information

-In some environments, it is not inappropriate to store sensitive information, such as PII, in any services.
+In some environments, it is inappropriate to store sensitive information, such as PII, in any services.
 Nonetheless, those intermediate results (generated using non-customer data) can be extremely useful for debugging purposes.
 Thus, we need a switch that can turn on and off telemetries that contain sensitive information.

 ```csharp
 // In a new InstrumentationOptions.cs